anirudhhh04/Classification_of_dogs_and_cats/README.md

 ## PROJECT IDEA :
-This project involves the classification of dog and cat images using numpy and OpenCV (cv2) on Google Colab.
-The objective is to accurately distinguish between images of dogs and cats using image processing techniques.
+This project involves the classification of dog and cat images using numpy and OpenCV .The objective is to accurately distinguish between images of dogs and cats using image processing techniques.
 ## TOOLS USED:
 - Numpy
 - OpenCV